 - Destroying a badnik plays a different sound rather than the traditional badnik explosion sound.

-- The time warp sound is different, and is very grating on the ears:
+- The time warp sound is different, and very grating on the ears.

-On the title screen, press Start on the second controller and then press Start on the first controller.
+On the title screen, press Start on Controller 2 and then press Start on Controller 1.
 A black screen with a list of numbers and letters corresponding to various levels and events appears.
 Make a selection and press Start to enter it.